 Cold Asian Noodle Salad with Toasted Sesame and Ginger Dressing

 A refreshing chilled noodle salad tossed with crunchy vegetables and a tangy sesame ginger dressing.
-This asian-inspired stir fry (vegetarian) ready in about 35 minutes pairs ounces rice noodles, medium, julienned carrots, medium, thinly sliced red bell pepper for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 290 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This asian-inspired asian fusion (vegetarian) ready in about 35 minutes blends ounces rice noodles, medium, julienned carrots, medium, thinly sliced red bell pepper into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 290 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients